 It is usually recommended to carry more than the minimum state required coverage amounts to be sure you have sufficient coverage to cover the costs of an accident.
 Experts recommend liability coverage of 100/300/100.

-Collision Insurance for Property Damage in an Accident
+Collision Insurance for Property Damage

 If you are at fault for an accident and you have liability coverage, then your car insurance policy will cover the other person’s property damages.

 However, if the accident is your fault and you have liability insurance, your car insurance company will not reimburse you for any damages to your own property; you will have to pay for these damages out of your own pocket.